ruslan-molodyko/bootstrap-html-app/readme.md

 # bootstrap-html-app
 Bootstrap html app with gulp, jade, stylus, browserify

-Just use this command for start working:
+Just run this in command line for start working:

 ```
 gulp